Stephen Glover (columnist)

-Stephen Glover (born 13 January 1952) is a British journalist and columnist for the Daily Mail.
+Stephen Charles Morton Glover (born 13 January 1952) is a British journalist and columnist for the Daily Mail.

 Early life

-Glover was educated at Shrewsbury School and Mansfield College, Oxford.
+The son of clergyman John Morton Glover (died 1979), a prebendary of Hereford Cathedral and formerly rector of Broseley, Shropshire, and Helen Ruth, née Jones (died 1984), Glover was educated at Shrewsbury School and Mansfield College, Oxford.

 Career

 Glover co-founded The Independent in 1986 with Andreas Whittam Smith and Matthew Symonds.
 All three had previously been journalists on The Daily Telegraph and had left the paper towards the end of Lord Hartwell's ownership.

-Between 1986 and 1990 Glover was Foreign Editor of The Independent.
-In 1990 he became the founding editor of The Independent on Sunday.
-In 1992 Glover helped Richard Ingrams launch The Oldie magazine with fellow journalists Auberon Waugh, Alexander Chancellor, and Patrick Marnham.
+Between 1986 and 1990, Glover was Foreign Editor of The Independent.
+The paper's early foreign correspondents included James Fenton, Alexander Chancellor, Patrick Marnham and Rupert Cornwell.
+In 1990, he became the founding editor of The Independent on Sunday.

+In 1992, Glover helped Richard Ingrams launch The Oldie magazine with fellow journalists Auberon Waugh, Alexander Chancellor, and Patrick Marnham.